Confidentiality, Data Protection Policy and Data Security

-All employees working within Funeral Safe Ltd owe a duty of confidentiality to protect all personal and firm information they come into contact with during the course of their work.
+All employees working within owe a duty of confidentiality to protect all personal and firm information they come into contact with during the course of their work.
 As part of their contractual obligations all employees are required to sign and adhere to Funeral Safe Limited’s Confidentiality Agreement.

 4 Data Protection

 The Data Protection Bill (Bill) was announced in the Queen’s Speech on 21 June 2017.
 The Bill updates data protection laws in the UK, supplementing the General Data Protection Regulation (EU) 2016/679 (GDPR), implementing the EU Law Enforcement Directive, as well as extending data protection laws to areas which are not covered by the GDPR.
 It is intended to provide a comprehensive package to protect personal data.
-The Bill will replace the 1998 Act as the primary piece of data protection legislation in the UK and will come into force in May 2018.
+The Bill replaces the 1998 Act as the primary piece of data protection legislation in the UK.

 4.2 The Data Protection Information Commissioner

 The Data Protection Information Commissioner enforces and oversees the Data Protection Act.
 The Commissioner has a range of duties including the promotion of good information handling and the encouragement of Codes of Practice for the data controllers, that is, anyone who decides how and why personal data are processed.

 The Commissioner is a UK independent supervisory authority reporting directly to the UK Parliament.